Mahanandi

 Mail me a picture of your creation in 150 x 200 pixel size.
 Include your name, blog name and a link to your post.
 Forward the details to mailfoodart@gmail.com

-I will also participate with my own creation, and publish all the Mango Manthram collection in a neat art gallery on Mahanandi, on the first Saturday of June.
+I will also participate with my own creation, and publish all the Mango Manthram collection in a neat art gallery on Mahanandi, on May last weekend.

 I look forward to hearing from you.
 Thank you.